Elimination of extremal index zeroes from generic paths of closed 1-forms: Connecting saddles and elimination of centers

-\begin{rem} {\rm The property of $0$-excellence guarantees the \emph{uniqueness} of connecting saddles: the connecting saddle of a sink $c$ is the only $s\in\cS_c^n$ such that $\ell^+_s$ realizes the minimum of $\cL_c^+\flee{L}\bR^+ $.
-Moreover, $0$-excellence is generic for $\al$ because any Morse closed $ 1 $-form can be slightly perturbed in order to obtain a cohomologous $0$-excellent $ 1 $-form by application of lemma \ref{lem:Arrang} to saddles. } \end{rem}
+\begin{remark} The property of $0$-excellence guarantees the \emph{uniqueness} of connecting saddles: the connecting saddle of a sink $c$ is the only $s\in\cS_c^n$ such that $\ell^+_s$ realizes the minimum of $\cL_c^+\flee{L}\bR^+ $.
+Moreover, $0$-excellence is generic for $\al$ because any Morse closed $ 1 $-form can be slightly perturbed in order to obtain a cohomologous $0$-excellent $ 1 $-form by application of lemma \ref{lem:Arrang} to saddles. \end{remark}

-\begin{lem}[{\sc Rearrangement lemma}] Let $p$ be a zero of a Morse closed $1$-form $\al_0$ of index $ k $, equipped with a primitive $ \wt{M}\flee{h_0}\bR $ and a pseudo-gradient $ \xi $; consider $P$ a lifting of $p$ to $\wt{M}$.
-If $K>K'>0$ are such that there exists $U$ a neighbourhood of $p$ and a path $\formes$ of cohomologous Morse closed $1$-forms with primitives $\primits$ such that for all $t\in [0,1]$ we have: \begin{enumerate} \item $ \xi $ is pseudo-gradient of $ \al_t $, \item $U\cap Z(\al_t)={p}$, \item $ \al_t=\al_0 $ on $ M\prive U$ and \item $ h_1(P)=h_0(P)-K'$. \end{enumerate} \end{lem} \begin{proof} Remark that sinks ($ k=0 $) trivially verify the hypothesis about $ K>0 $ for every such a $ K $.
-There is no obstruction to decrease the values of a primitive as much as we want near local minima.
-This lemma is well known and can be found, for example, in \cite[9.5.1]{farberTopoClosed} under a slightly different presentation, or in \cite[4.1]{milnorHcob} in the classical context for functions.\\ The proof of this lemma under this version can be found in \cite[Lemme 2.2.34]{yoTesis} for $ k>0 $.
-The easy case $ k=0 $ is presented now for the sake of completeness, since we deal principally with sinks.\\
+\begin{lemma}[{\sc Rearrangement lemma}] Let $p$ be a zero of a Morse closed $1$-form $\al_0$ of index $ k $, equipped with a primitive $ \wt{M}\flee{h_0}\bR $ and a pseudo-gradient $ \xi $; consider $P$ a lifting of $p$ to $\wt{M}$.
+If $K>K'>0$ are such that then there exists $U$ a neighbourhood of $p$ and a path $\formes$ of cohomologous Morse closed $1$-forms with primitives $\primits$ such that for all $t\in [0,1]$ we have: \begin{enumerate} \item $ \xi $ is pseudo-gradient of $ \al_t $, \item $U\cap Z(\al_t)={p}$, \item $ \al_t=\al_0 $ on $ M\prive U$ and \item $ h_1(P)=h_0(P)-K'$. \end{enumerate} \end{lemma} \begin{proof} In the context of real-valued functions, this lemma is classical and can be found in \cite[4.1]{milnorHcob} for example.
+For closed non-exact $1$ forms, it is also well known and can be found in \cite[9.5.1]{farberTopoClosed} under a slightly different presentation.
+The hypothesis about $\desc{P}$ allows one, if $k>1$, to take the neighbourhood $U$ as a thickening of $\ascT{p}{\loc}\cup\bD^k $ in such a way that it has lateral boundary $\p_{\lat}U$ diffeomorphic to $\bS^{k-1}\x\bS^{n-k-1}\x [0,1]$ where each $(x,y)\x [0,1]$ is contained in an orbit of $\xi$.
+A properly chosen isotopy of $[0,1]^2$ decreases the values of the primitive on a collar of $\p_{\lat}U$ inside $U$ as claimed; this is standard and carefully proven in \cite[Lemme 2.2.34]{yoTesis}.
+Since we deal principally with sinks ($k=0$), and the mentioned choice of $U$ is no more possible in this case, we present here the proof for sinks.
+Remark that sinks automatically verify the hypothesis about $\desc{P}=\sing{P}$ for every $ K>0 $: there is no obstruction to decrease the values of a primitive as much as we want near local minima.\\

 Choose $\xi$ a Morse-Smale pseudo-gradient for $\al_0$ and call $m:=h_0(C) $.
 Define $U:=\ascT{c}{\loc}$ and take $V$ the connected component of $\pi^{-1}(U)$ containing $C$.
 We provide $\bD^n_{\ve}$, the closed $n$-disk of radius $\ve>0$, with polar coordinates $ (\theta,r)\in\frac{\bS^{n-1}\x[m,m+\ve]}{\bS^{n-1}\x\sing{m}}$.
 By taking an $\ve>0$ small enough, we have a diffeomorphism $\Psi:\bD^n_{\ve}\to V\cap h_0^{-1}\parent{(-\infty, m+\ve]} $ such that: \begin{enumerate} \item $h_0\parent{\Psi(\bS^{n-1}\x\sing{r})}=r$, for every $r\in [m, m+\ve]$ and \item $\Psi\parent{\sing{\theta}\x(m,m+\ve]}$ is a lifting of a trajectory of $\xi$, for all $\theta\in\bS^{n-1}$. \end{enumerate}